DIRECTLab/carla-energy-consumption/README.md

 ## Requirements
 Follow CARLA [installation instructions](https://carla.readthedocs.io/en/0.9.14/start_quickstart/) for both server and client.
 In addition, use `pip` or `conda` to install `matplotlib`, `pandas`, `shapely`, and `networkx`.
 This code was tested on CARLA `v0.9.14`, Python `v3.8.16`.

-## Results
-Still waiting on these . . .